mtumilowicz/clojure-ring-reitit-h2-workshop/README.md

     * :data	Initial route data

 ## syntax
-* In Clojure, the simplest way to model an entity with a set of attributes is to use a Clojure map
 * Records provide some class-like features —well-known fields and constructors —to support domain entities.
     * (defrecord Planet [name